2009 Seattle Mariners season: Key additions

 The Mariners made numerous additions in free agency, adding over 17 players to the team.
 On December 3, the Mariners made their first move in the offseason by signing 1B Russell Branyan to a one-year deal.
 Branyan was one of the players that Zdurienck saw potential in during his time with the Brewers.
 Mike Sweeney, formerly a fan favorite and leader in the Royals organization, was signed as well to a minor-league deal.

 Next, the Mariners received 7 players in the three team trade (see above) that netted them outfielders Endy Chávez and Franklin Gutierrez, pitcher Aaron Heilman, and four other minor leaguers including prospect Mike Carp and pitcher Jason Vargas.
 Heilman, however, would be traded to the Chicago Cubs almost a month later, in exchange for utility player Ronny Cedeño and pitcher Garrett Olson.

 Seattle also traded for pitcher David Aardsma from the Boston Red Sox in exchange for a minor leaguer.

 Griffey's return

 Perhaps the biggest move in the offseason, however, was the signing of former Mariner Ken Griffey Jr. to a 1-year deal.
 Griffey, who was known as the man who "saved baseball in Seattle", received a warm welcome and a fifteen-minute presentation that applauds his tenure as a Mariner when his former team, the Cincinnati Reds, visited Safeco Field in 2007.
 Surprised by the reaction, Griffey explored the possibility of a return in Seattle.
-The Mariners reportedly were trying to negotiate with Griffey until the Atlanta Braves also want to sign him as well.
+The Mariners reportedly were trying to negotiate with Griffey until the Atlanta Braves also wanted to sign him as well.
 Griffey was inclined to sign with Atlanta due to the proximity from his home, but choose to instead return to Seattle.
 Most, if not all, Mariners fans were ecstatic about the news, and orders of Griffey jerseys were off the charts.